The Still Face Experiment and its Impact on Infant Development

 The goal of a parent is perfect attunement.
 We can strive to appropriately attune to all our child’s need but misattunements in any relationship will occur.
 Healthy relationships repeatedly address misattunment through repair behaviors.

-Fosha reports that these misattunements are quite common. she wrote that “although the ‘affectively positive mutually coordinated interactive state’ is striven for, departures from it are frequent.
-In normal, optimally interactive dyads, only about 30 percent of their time together is actually spent in the affectively positive, mutually coordinated interactive state.”
-Fosha continues, “the rest of the time is spent in miscoordinated interactive states, accompanied by negative affect, attempts to get back to coordinated states, and positive affect” (2000).
+“Although the ‘affectively positive mutually coordinated interactive state’ is striven for, departures from it are frequent.
+In normal, optimally interactive dyads, only about 30 percent of their time together is actually spent in the affectively positive, mutually coordinated interactive state.
+The rest of the time is spent in mis-coordinated interactive states, accompanied by negative affect, attempts to get back to coordinated states, and positive affect” (Fosha, 2000).

-Fosha emphasizes that repair from misattunement is more important than the ability to be emotionally in sync.
-She explain that “repeated experiences of interactive error followed by successful interactive repair establish ‘the expectancy that repair is possible.'”
-Fosha explains that the child develops resilience and an “adaptive stick-to-it-iveness” from these repeated departures and repairs (2000).
+โFosha emphasizes that repair from misattunement is more important than the ability to be emotionally in sync.
+She explain that repeated experiences of “interactive error followed by successful interactive repair establish ‘the expectancy that repair is possible.’”
+Fosha explains that the child develops resilienceย and an “adaptive stick-to-it-iveness” from these repeated departures and repairs (Fosha, 2000).

 Children that experience repeated disconnection without repair may falsely believe in adulthood that they will find a relationship where no disconnection exists.
 Sadly, they will expect perfect harmony from partners and feel disappointment when the inevitable differences arise.